User accounts provide authenticated access and personalization

 When Seq is first installed, it will start in Single User mode.

-To enable multiple user accounts in Seq, you'll need a license key.
+To create more user accounts in Seq, you'll need a multi-user license.
 Visit the Seq homepage to get one.

 With authentication enabled, you can now create additional user accounts.